 The Company does not prohibit gifts, hospitality and entertainment offered and/or received in the normal course of business.
 However, it is important to note that certain gifts, hospitality and entertainment may cause improper influence, or appear or be perceived to cause improper influence.
-Such gifts, hospitality and entertainment may even be seen as a bribe and may tarnish the reputation of the Company.
+Such gifts, hospitality and entertainment may even be seen as a bribe and may adversely tarnish the reputation of the Company.

-As a guiding principle, directors and employees of the Third Parties may offer and receive gifts, hospitality and entertainment provided that such gifts, hospitality and entertainment are appropriate, reasonable and acceptable in the normal course of business.
-When determining whether such gifts, hospitality or entertainment is permissible, directors and employees of the Third Parties should take into considerations the intention and timing, transparency, frequency, compliance with the other party's policies and rules and the legality of such gifts, hospitality and entertainment.
+As a guiding principle, Directors and Employees may offer and receive gifts, hospitality and entertainment provided that such gift, hospitality and entertainment is appropriate, reasonable and acceptable in the normal course of business.
+When determining whether such gifts, hospitality or entertainment is permissible, Directors and Employees should take into account considerations such as the intention and timing, transparency, frequency, compliance with the other party's policies and rules and the legality of such gift, hospitality and entertainment.

-Certain types of gifts, hospitality and entertainment are not permissible.
+Certain types of gift, hospitality and entertainment are not permissible.
 As a guiding principle, the following gifts, hospitality and entertainment are strictly prohibited:

-- (a) Gifts, hospitality or entertainment that are illegal or in breach of any laws, regulations or rules; - (b) Gifts, hospitality or entertainment offered to a Public Official to facilitate or expedite a routine procedure; - (c) Gifts, hospitality or entertainment involving parties currently engaged in a tender or competitive bidding process; - (d) Gifts made in cash or cash equivalent i.e. anything that can be easily converted to cash; - (e) Hospitality or entertainment that are sexually oriented; - (f) Hospitality and entertainment provided or received that would be perceived as lavish or excessive or may tarnish the reputation of the Company; and - (g) Gifts, hospitality or entertainment that are a "quid pro quo", i.e. something offered in return for something else such as business advantage; and - (h) Gifts, hospitality or entertainment that are paid for personally to avoid having to declare or seek approval for.
+- (a) Any gift, hospitality or entertainment that is illegal or in breach of any laws, regulations or rules; - (b) Any gift, hospitality or entertainment offered to a Government Official to facilitate or expedite a routine procedure; - (c) Gifts, hospitality or entertainment involving parties currently engaged in a tender or competitive bidding process; - (d) Gifts made in cash or cash equivalent i.e. anything that can be easily converted to cash; - (e) Any hospitality or entertainment that are sexually oriented; - (f) Any hospitality and entertainment provided or received that would be perceived as lavish or excessive or may adversely tarnish the reputation of the Company; and - (g) Any gift, hospitality or entertainment that is a "quid pro quo", i.e. something offered in return for something else such as business advantage; and - (h) Any gift, hospitality or entertainment that is paid for personally to avoid having to declare or seek approval for

-It is pertinent to bear in mind the broader context in which the gifts, hospitality and/or entertainment are offered or received.
-Any gifts, hospitality or entertainment that may appear or be perceived as influencing or compromising the judgment or objectiveness shall not be offered or received.
+It is pertinent to bear in mind the broader context in which the gift, hospitality and/or entertainment is offered or received.
+Any gift, hospitality or entertainment that may appear or be perceived as influencing or compromising the judgment or objectiveness shall not be offered or received.